Hi friends, this post contains affiliate links. Thanks for your support!

 So please enjoy my latest offering, and as always it's FREE!

-If you'd like to OWN this pattern on PDF, a sleek, printer friendly, portable version is available here for the savvy crocheter on the go!
+If you'd like to OWN this pattern on PDF, a sleek, printer friendly, portable version is available here or click the buy now button to be directed to my Ravelry Shop!

 Thanks for supporting Haute Kippy!
 I heart You!